VershaR1791/Stock-Analysis/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/84694664/125178615-ce833400-e1b4-11eb-9b13-9a0fe8120cff.JPG)

 ## Results
 The following table is the summary of the stock returns at the end of the year 2017.
 Almost all the companies had a positive return except *'TERP'*.
-The companies which did exceedingly well were - *'DQ', 'ENPH', 'SEDG'* and *'FSLR*.
+The companies which did exceedingly well were - *'DQ', 'ENPH', 'SEDG'* and *'FSLR'*.

 ![2017_Results](https://user-images.githubusercontent.com/84694664/125178600-b3b0bf80-e1b4-11eb-8df3-a6a1d8796fe1.png)